stevegraham/cheapdate/README.md

   <<: *defaults
 </pre>

-Add and commit that file, then deploy (I use heroku because it's easy and it's free).
+- Add and commit that file
+- git push heroku master
+- Open a browser and go to your app, enter the username and password you set in application.yml, and call the ol' lady.

+# Credits

+- Code by Stevie Graham
+- Awesome app name by [Rob Spectre](https://github.com/robspectre)

 &copy; 2011 Stevie Graham